Nil-NMB01/Nil-NMB01/README.md

 <h1>Hi, I'm Nil Barua! <br/><a href="https://github.com/Nil-NMB01">API Architect</a>, <a href="https://linkedin.com/in/nil-netra-barua">LinkedIn</a>

+<h2>🛡️ Security Portfolio</h2>

+- [Portfolio](https://github.com/Nil-NMB01/Security-Projects-Open-Source) - This repository showcases hands-on security projects I'm building to gain practical experience.
+Most of these are for personal use and not related to any work activities.

 <h2>👨‍💻 Work projects and Contributions:</h2>
 - <b>Logboek Dataverwerkingen Standard (inspired by OpenTelemetry)</b>